 Now, in my case, I had a spare Xbox controller port laying around.
 I decided that I wanted to solder that to the controller instead of the DDR Pad directly, so I could easily separate them.
 Though in this guide you'll see the port being soldered on (the colors remain the same), you can easily directly solder the pad on too.

 In the above picture, you can see that I found a common ground on the controller, and then wired up each switch individually.
 This is most likely going to need to be retested for your controller to see what button does what, so make sure you do that.
-When you’re done soldering everything, test out your work of art.
+When your done soldering everything, test out your work of art.
 If the directions allow you to navigate your menu

 You can see I attached the port to the Xbox controller, however if you decided to do the direct connection method, its directly connected to your pad.
-The final step in hacking is to put the case back together.
+The next step in hacking is to put the case back together.